-I’m a Ph.D.
-Candidate in Economics at New York University (NYU).
+I obtained a Ph.D. in Economics from New York University (NYU) in May 2018.

 This paper analyzes the macroeconomic implications of customer capital accumulation at the firm level.
 We build an analytically tractable search model of firm dynamics in which firms of different sizes and productivities compete for customers by posting pricing contracts in the product market.
 Cross-sectional price dispersion emerges in equilibrium because firms of different sizes and productivities use different pricing strategies to strike a balance between attracting new customers and exploiting incumbent ones.
 Using micro-pricing data from the U.S retail sector, we show that our mechanism can rationalize empirical correlations between store sales and relative prices, and the growth dynamics of stores across sizes.
 We then calibrate our theory to match long-run moments from the cross-sectional distribution of sales and prices, and use our estimated model to explain sluggish aggregate dynamics and cross-sectional heterogeneity in the markup response to aggregate shocks.
 Finally, we show that our estimated model can connect two secular trends experienced in the U.S. since the early 1980s: the decline in business dynamism and the rise in the average markup.